NoRedInk/elm-style-guide/README.md

 - Update.elm
 - View.elm
 - Flags.elm
-- Init.elm

 **`Main.elm`** is our entry file.
 Here, we import everything from the other files and actually connect everything together.
+It is responsible for decoding flags and turning the result into a model.
 We also setup ports for interop with JS in this file.
 We run elm-make on this file to generate a JS file that we can include elsewhere.

 Inside **`Model.elm`**, we contain the actual model for the view state of our program.
 Note that we generally don't include non-view state inside here, preferring to instead generalize things away from the view where possible.
 For example, we might have a record with a list of assignments in our `Model` file, but the assignment type itself would be in a module called `Data.Assignment`.